Edwin A. McAlpin: Military career

 In 1874 McAlpin attained the rank of first lieutenant in the 71st Infantry Regiment (New York) where he was promoted in 1885 to colonel, a role he retained until his military retirement in 1887.
 McAlpin had inherited a disorganized and dispirited regiment which was in danger of being disbanded by the State of New York.
 He aggressively cut dead wood from the ranks and reorganized the officer ranks to the extent that the "Army and Navy Journal" called it on 18 July 1885 "virtually a new regiment, so much has its personnel changed during the past six months..."
 The Journal placed the credit squarely on McAlpin's shoulders writing, "Colonel Edwin A. McAlpin, the but recently elected commander, has certainly developed energy, pluck and good sense in the management of his organization, which has, in turn, been followed by most encouraging results..."

-After retiring from the service he was appointed Adjutant General of the State by Governor Levi P. Morton, in 1895 with the rank of Major General.
+In 1895, he was appointed by Governor Levi P. Morton to succeed Thomas H. McGrath as Adjutant General of the State with the rank of Major General.
 In this role he deployed his units to suppress several disorders in the New York City vicinity, but saw no formal combat.
+In 1898, he was succeeded by C. Whitney Tillinghast 2nd.